1. Project Summary

 |D. Green||Testing Tech||Testing Engineerfirstname.lastname@example.org|

 MicroFiber project team members utilized standard project management methodologies to successfully complete the project.
 The project team was a matrixed organization with full support from functional managers and senior leadership.
 Effective communication, detailed planning, stakeholder involvement, project management tools, and organizational structure all played key roles in the project’s success.

 Staffing lessons from previous projects were used in building the project team.
 Rather than allocate too many resources, as some past projects have done, the MicroFiber team was staffed with one resource per development area.
 The project sponsor made clear to the project manager that if any additional resources were required, they must be requested through standard Cable Tech channels and the impact on project cost and schedule would need to be defined.

 3. Project Deliverables (Planned vs. Actual)

-This section of the Post Project Review describes the expected outcomes of the project as it was originally planned and compares these outcomes against the actual outcomes.
+This portion of the Post Project Review template describes the expected outcomes of the project as it was originally planned and compares these outcomes against the actual outcomes.
 This is beneficial in defining any occurrences of scope creep or whether a project may not have been completed as planned.
 This is helpful information for lessons learned and for future project teams conducting similar projects.